Hormone releasing IUD

 What the HR-IUD can’t do is protect against STIs.

 It also requires a very minor procedure for insertion and removal.

-Firstly you’ll need to book in to see one of our doctors to get to know a little bit more about you, and make sure there’s no reason you can’t have a HR-IUD.
+Firstly you’ll need to book in to see one of our doctors to get to know a little bit more about you and make sure there’s no reason you can’t have an HR-IUD.
 As we currently do not do IUD insertion at GS Health we will need to refer you to a specialist to perform the procedure.